Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## SearchVirusTotal

-The object of this function is to
+The object of this function is to open the default web browser with a VirusTotal scan URL

 ```c#
 public static void SearchVirusTotal()